 Two questions narrow this down.

 Do you have someone who can handle technical setup?
-If not, self-hosted open-source tools aren't the right answer.
+If not, self-hosted open-source tools are not the right answer.
 A $29/month Breezy or Freshteam subscription gets you a working ATS in 20 minutes.
 The savings from free software disappear fast when setup takes days.

-What's your actual bottleneck: tracking candidates, or finding them?
-Traditional open-source ATS tools (OpenCATS, CandidATS, OrangeHRM) solve the tracking problem.
-They store candidates you've already found.
-If you're spending most of your time on sourcing, running boolean searches, sending outreach sequences, a passive database doesn't address that at all.
-OpenClaw is the only open-source option that targets the sourcing side directly.
+What is your actual bottleneck, tracking candidates or finding them?
+Traditional open-source ATS tools (OpenCATS, CandidATS, Reqcore, OrangeHRM) solve the tracking problem.
+They store candidates you have already found.
+If you spend most of your time on sourcing, running boolean searches, and sending outreach, a passive database does not address that at all.
+OpenClaw is the only option here that targets the sourcing side directly.
+If the admin load is what is killing you, recruiting workflow automation walks through which steps you can actually hand off.

-For market data before you reach out, salary ranges for a specific role in a specific city, or which companies are actively hiring for a skill set, Glozo's Market Intelligence tool pulls live data without requiring a login.
-Useful when you're doing compensation research before a client call, or need to know the talent supply before committing to a search.
+For market data before you reach out, salary ranges for a specific role in a specific city, or which companies are actively hiring for a skill set, Glozo's Market Intelligence pulls live data without requiring a login.
+Useful when you are doing compensation research before a client call, or need to know the talent supply before committing to a search.

 If your primary problem is finding qualified candidates in the first place, Glozo handles sourcing, compensation estimates, and outreach in one place, with no server to maintain.